The Wood Brothers, Fantastic Negrito coming to Rhythm & Roots

 Three-day adult admission tickets currently sell for $100 but will increase to $115 on May 1 and be more at the gate in September.
 Individual day tickets are not yet on sale, Ross said.

-This year’s festival will observe the 95th anniversary of the 1927 Bristol Sessions recordings -- two weeks of recordings in Bristol Tennessee which helped lay the foundation for the commercial country music industry and introduced the world to acts like the Carter Family and Jimmie Rodgers.
+This year’s festival will observe the 95th anniversary of the 1927 Bristol Sessions recordings — two weeks of recordings in Bristol, Tennessee that helped lay the foundation for the commercial country music industry and introduced the world to acts like the Carter Family and Jimmie Rodgers.

 dmcgee@bristolnews.com | 276-645-2532 | Twitter: @DMcGeeBHC | Facebook.com/david.mcgee.127